What Is a Product?

 - Demand: A set of wants plus the desire and ability to pay for the product.

-Core benefits are the fundamental needs and want consumers to satisfy by consuming your product.
+Core benefits are consumers’ fundamental needs to satisfy by consuming your product.

-For example, if you’re designing a camera app, one of its core benefits is to provide digital photos so users can process their images anytime they want on any device.
+In that case, one of its core benefits is to provide digital photos to process users’ images anytime they want.

-Every product has certain essential features that buyers expect when they purchase it.
+Every product has essential product features that buyers expect when they purchase it.

-For example, the computer is promised to offer fast image processing and high-resolution accurate color screens.
+For example, the computer offers fast image processing and high-resolution accurate color screens.

-Augmented products are a cost-effective way to set your product apart from the competition and maybe even offer more than the competitors do with additional features, benefits, attributes, or other related services.
+Augmented products are a cost-effective way to set your product apart from the competition.

-In the future, products will undergo transformations and augmentations just like they do now.
+In the future, products will undergo transformations and augmentations just like now.

-Businesses must aim to surprise customers with new upgrades and features to ensure customer retention in product development.
+Businesses must aim to surprise customers with new upgrades and features, ensuring customer retention in product development.